CinderScript/Covid_Vaccination_and_Hospital_Strain/README.md

 1. Hospital Bed Usage in USA - per hospital
 2. Vaccination Rates in USA - per county
-3. Population Census in USA - per district
+3. Population Census in USA - per zcta
 4. HRR Geography in USA - per HRR number
 5. County Geography in USA - per county
-6. Crosswalk for Zip Code to Congressional District Tract
-7. Crosswalk for Zip Code and HRR number
+6. Crosswalk for Zip Code and HRR number

 Anytime a new file is downloaded, that file is cached in the "cached-data" folder.
 Anytime a request is made for a dataset by date, this folder is checked first.